 After the jury verdict, the judge will either rule or receive additional information on issues that are to be decided by the judge.
 For example, a judge decides possession and access to the parties’ children.
 Once a verdict is reached by the jury, the judge will then make other orders regarding the children.
 If it is a divorce trial, the judge will divide property using the jury’s verdict on any property issues.

+At the conclusion of the trial, the judge will often ask the jurors if they wish to stay and speak to the lawyers.
+We find that many jurors do this.
+We’re always surprised by how much information the jurors are able to retain and process.
+We’re also always surprised how thoughtful and engaged the jurors are.
+This is truly is a testament to our democracy and judicial system.
 Once the trial is over and the judge has ruled on non-jury issues, the lawyers will draft a final order.
 If there are disagreements about the form of the order, the judge will resolve the disagreements.
 Once the final order has been prepared, the judge will sign the order at which point it becomes final.
 At that time, post-trial deadlines begin to run, but that’s a topic for another day!

 Retainer fees and cost estimates cause anxiety for many family law clients.
 Most of the time, this is the fault of lawyers.
 We do things differently.
 At Walters Gilbreath, PLLC our cost structure...read more

 To celebrate the one-year anniversary of our podcast, Jake & Brian sat down with Jim Piper, Of Counsel at Walters Gilbreath, to discuss how family law has changed since they started practicing.
 J...read more